 This is the main Python script I used for my research.
 Please be noted that an automatic line break would cause an absence of line break operator “\” or a line without the comment notation “#”.

 What I exactly did was that I first did the recovery on uninjected data.
 Then I superposed the unamplified data at five random points and did the same recovery.
-Then instead of starting from raw data, I just superposed another signal with an amplification equal to the difference from the current one to the next one, and I did the recovery for the next
+Then, instead of starting from raw data, I just superposed another signal with an amplification equal to the difference from the current one to the next one, and I did the recovery for the next

 amplification.
 For example, if I was now at an amplification of 10 and the next one is 12, I

-just superposed five signals amplified by a factor of 2 to the five accoring points.
+just superposed five signals amplified by a factor of 2 to the five according points.

 # Programmer: Tony Lu Zhehao